Jungjaewon/sound_classification/README.md

 # Sound_Classficiation

-This repository have a practice result of sound classification using UrbanSound8K dataset.
+This repository is a practice result of sound classification using UrbanSound8K dataset.

 ## Requirements
 * python3.6+